helidon-io/helidon/docs/mp/metrics/metrics.md

 - a unified Java API which all application programmers can use to register and update metrics to expose telemetry data from their services.
 - support for metrics-related annotations.

-Learn more about the [MicroProfile Metrics specification](https://github.com/eclipse/microprofile-metrics/releases/tag/5.1.1).
+Learn more about the [MicroProfile Metrics specification][microprofile-metrics-specification].

 Metrics is one of the Helidon observability features.